 Our Federal and Provincial partners play a major role in our community development initiatives.
 Their combined presence also has a significant economic impact in our region.

-Ministry of Community Safety and Correctional Services Technology Solutions Branch in North Bay is responsible for the development/support for ministry programs, including dispatch and report functions for 40 municipal police services and the OPP, centralized offender information and ambulance dispatch.
+The Ministry of the Solicitor General Justice Technology Services in North Bay is responsible for the development/support for ministry programs, including dispatch and report functions for 40 municipal police services and the OPP, centralized offender information and ambulance dispatch.

 The Trans-Canada Highway 17, Canada’s east-west artery, passes through North Bay, and connects to the Highway 11 link to Toronto.
 This four-lane highway linkage allows for easy access to Southern Ontario markets.
 Major trucking and cartage firms have terminals in North Bay, as do the national courier companies offering overnight service to most Canadian and U.S. destinations.
 Two major bus lines provide passenger and express service to and from North Bay at a convenient central terminal.